integer-net/Solr/doc/manual.md

 - If configured: Generated HTML for results page, once for grid mode and once for list mode
 - IDs of all options of filterable attributes for the layered navigation

-If you are using the full reindex regularily, we recommend using the **swap** functionality.
-You can configure the module to use a different solr core for indexing and swap cores after that (`System -> Configuration -> Solr -> Indexing -> Swap Cores after Full Reindex`).
+If you are using the full reindex regularly, we recommend using the **swap** functionality.
+You can configure the module to use a different Solr core for indexing and swap cores afterwards (`System -> Configuration -> Solr -> Indexing -> Swap Cores after Full Reindex`).

 ### Autosuggest